Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 Example: Static Virtual Tunnel Interface with Virtual Firewall

 Applying the virtual firewall to the SVTI tunnel allows traffic from the spoke to pass through the hub to reach the Internet.
-The figure below illustrates a SVTI with the spoke protected inherently by the corporate firewall.
+The figure below illustrates an SVTI with the spoke protected inherently by the corporate firewall.

-Figure 7Static VTI with Virtual Firewall
+Figure 6.
+Static VTI with Virtual Firewall

-The basic SVTI configuration has been modified to include the virtual firewall definition.
+The basic SVTI configuration has been modified to include the virtual firewall definition:

-Router 1 Configuration
+Cisco 7206 Router Configuration

 .